RuvaS20/crosswalk/README.md

   rather than making the reader do the subtraction.
 Text only, in red: a filled row read as an error when a lesson simply being longer than one session is a note.
 On white the red clears 4.5:1; on the tint it did not.
+- **And the plan says how many of them there are.** A second line under the summary:
+  *"**16 of 20 weeks** hold a lesson longer than your 30 minute sessions."* Each week was already flagged individually, but the pattern only showed if you read every row — so a facilitator with a 30-minute slot got a complete-looking plan where most weeks quietly did not fit.
+Said once, up front, it becomes a fact about the plan rather than a footnote on each week.
+It is not a refusal: a fixed timetable is a real constraint, and some groups will run a lesson across two meetings themselves.
 - **The page loads with a real plan already rendered**, so a first-time visitor sees what the tool produces rather than an empty screen.
 - **On mobile** the table stacks to one card per week: the week number becomes a